3DGenomes/3DAROC/README.md

 Most of the tasks of the "core pipeline" can be tunned directly from command line (without any python), using [TADbit tool](/TADbit_tools).
 Have a look to the commands, and the metadata of the results.

+_For now TADbit tool is not incuded in the general documetation, as it is still "under construction".
+Use it carefully, and don't hesitate to repport anyweird behaviour you observe._

 # Want more?
 <p>